tehreemAsif63/Intelligent-transportation/README.md

  - This projects is licensed under the **University of Gothenburg and Chalmers** License
  - Feel free to modify and adapt the Intelligent Transportation System to suit your needs.Contributions are welcome, and any issues or suggestions can be reported in the issue tracker.

-This system is complex when it comes to the traffic lights and the driving assistance system, by making minor changes, it could affect the outcome of the whole idea.
-As of now, there is no license to this project.

 ## Project status
 - The project has reached its completion, with all developers working diligently and efficiently to deliver the system.

-- The project is continuous and it is in development.
-All developers are working efficiently and constantly to improve and release the system.